This post is a compilation and overview of museums, memorials, and other related places in Berlin concerning the Third Reich and the Second World War.

-In this section, we cover 16 museums that document and exhibit the atrocities of ultimate plans of the Nazi Regime, resistance to the regime, as well as to the regime's last days.
+In this section, we cover 16 museums that document and exhibit the atrocities of the ultimate plans of the Nazi Regime, resistance to the regime, as well as to the regime's last days.

 Several locations are actually memorials, but we've included them here because of the significant size and importance of their on-site museums and exhibit centres.